secretstartups/handbook/blog/release-posts/index.html.md

 ##### Recommendations for optional PM Director/Group Manager and PMM Reviews

-As Director, PMM, and Product Design reviews are not required, but recommended, PMs should consider a few things when determining which content blocks to request a review for:
+As PMM reviews are not required, but recommended - and Product Leader and Product Design reviews are optional - PMs should consider a few things when determining which content blocks to request a review for:

 - Does the feature contribute to a Group or Stage's overall Direction?
 - Does the feature contribute to increasing a Category's maturity?